kongregate/asset-bundle-builder/README.md

 ### Platform Support

 Unity uses the `BuildTarget` enum when building asset bundles and the `RuntimePlatform` enum to specify the current platform at runtime.
 Unfortunately, neither of these accurately reflects the set of platform-specific asset bundles that need to be built.
-To address this, asset-bundle-builder uses a normalized subset of the variants of `RuntimePlatform` to identify the target platform for built asset bundles.
+To address this, asset-bundle-builder uses a normalized subset of both `BuildTarget` and `RuntimePlatform` to identify the target platform for built asset bundles.

+When building asset bundles, the specified `BuildTarget` will be normalized to account for cases where Unity differentiates between build targets at build time but not runtime.
+Specifically, when building for Windows there are the `StandaloneWindows` and `StandaloneWindows64` targets, however both will use the `WindowsPlayer` runtime platform.
+As such, asset-bundle-builder will only ever use the `StandaloneWindows` target when building asset bundles.

-Specifically, the "Editor" variants for Windows, OSX, and Linux are normalized to the corresponding platform player variants.
-This is because the editor uses asset bundles for the corresponding platform's player, e.g. `WindowsEditor` will load bundles for `WindowsPlayer`.
+At runtime, the "Editor" variants for Windows, OSX, and Linux are normalized to the corresponding platform player variants, e.g. `WindowsEditor` will load bundles for `WindowsPlayer`.
+This is because the editor uses asset bundles for the corresponding platform's player.

-Additionally, obsolete platforms are not supported.
+Additionally, obsolete build targets and runtime platforms are not supported.

 > NOTE: Not all platforms are currently supported, and there are some outstanding questions that need to be answered in order to properly handle asset bundles on all platforms.
-See [this thread on the Unity forums](https://forum.unity.com/threads/do-macos-and-windows-need-different-asset-bundles.670510/) to follow the discussion.
+See [this thread on the Unity forums](https://forum.unity.com/threads/do-macos-and-windows-need-different-asset-bundles.670510/) for more details.

 ### Hosting Asset Bundles